Hannah Grace

-Hannah Vivian-Byrne, known professionally as Hannah Grace (born 4 June 1993) is a Welsh singer-songwriter from Bridgend in South Wales.
+Hannah Vivian-Byrne, known professionally as Hannah Grace (born 4 June 1993) is a Welsh singer.

 Her debut studio album, Remedy, was released on 20 November 2020.

 History

 Grace studied Jazz Vocals at Royal Welsh College of Music & Drama for 4 years and describes her sound as soul and jazz inspired.
 She is influenced by artists like Aretha Franklin, Stevie Nicks, Eva Cassidy, Joni Mitchell and Ella Fitzgerald.
 While studying in Cardiff, Grace was chosen to be part of the BBC Wales Horizons scheme that helps to support and guide new Welsh artists.
 During this time Grace played at various festivals, and recorded a live session at Maida Vale Studios in London.

 Grace was signed to Never Fade Records (Gabrielle Aplin) after she joined Gabrielle Aplin on her 2013 English Rain album tour.

 Her debut EP Meant to Be Kind was released in July 2014 on Never Fade Records.
 "Broke", taken from the EP, was chosen as an iTunes 'Single of the Week'.
 Grace co-wrote this EP with producer Luke Potashnick who she has continued to work with throughout her career.

 Grace released her second EP Mustang in June 2016. (also a collaboration with Potashnick).
 After the release of 'Mustang' Hannah Grace caught the attention of Dermot O'Leary who invited the singer to perform on his Radio 2 programme where she performed "Mustang" and a cover of "Rather Go Blind" by Etta James.
 She has since done a live session on Michael Ball’s show on BBC Radio 2, and been invited back to Dermot's show with Gabrielle Aplin to promote their collaborative Christmas EP 'December'.

 Grace has supported artists like Hozier, Jess Glynne, Gabrielle Aplin, Orla Gartland, Seal, Train, Lissie, Hudson Taylor and The Staves on shows and tours in the UK and Europe.
 Grace also gained a support slot for Barbra Streisand's Hyde Park summertime show in 2019.

 Grace's singles, Praise You, With You, Blue, & How True Is Your Love all made it to the BBC Radio 2 playlist.
 Hannah Grace has also performed on BBC Radio Wales programmes numerous times, and had many of her singles playlisted at her home radio station.